Chapter 4 - A Cold Home

 They begin strolling down the street as they chat, the sallow darkness of the night held at bay by the two small lights of their lanterns.

 “I mean, according to that they would perfectly fit the bill for previous cult members we’ve come across.
-Although those too were witness accounts, we have never actually spoken to or met one from this cult.”
+Although those were unrelated to this specific cult, we have never actually spoken to or met one from the Burning Shards.
+They have proved incredibly elusive.”
 Lighting another cigarette quickly and exhaling a long and tired sigh, Irene continues “I digress, let’s check this out quickly and find somewhere to sleep, we can always come back in the morning if need be.”

-The house in question is heavily boarded, its bricks painted an off white, stained by years of rain and disuse, with a large X branded on the front door.
-Its handle is broken clean off, Bentley framed against it, as he slowly pushes it open with an umbrella.
+The house in question is heavily boarded, its bricks painted an off white, stained by years of rain and disuse.
+The front door is marked up, signs of scratching and cracking around its edges.
+Its handle is broken clean off, Bentley is framed against it as he slowly pushes it open with an umbrella.
 He stops sharply as Irene grips his arm from behind.

 “Before we go in, take this, just in case.”
 She says, brandishing a small brass knife.
 “It might not help but it’s better than nothing.”